 When preparing for Aliyah and budgeting your expenses in shekels, keep in mind that unless your savings are in shekels, you will be exposed to fluctuations in the currency market.
 This can mean that despite careful planning, your savings may not translate into the shekel equivalent sums that you anticipated.

 There are various methods used to transfer funds to Israel.

 Foreign Currency Cash Transactions

 Cash may be the easiest method of money transfer, but be aware of the restrictions or reporting requirements of both the financial institution from which the funds are withdrawn and the financial institution to which the funds are deposited.
-A deposit of 50,000 NIS (or the foreign currency equivalent) is reported to the tax authorities.
+A deposit of more than 50,000 NIS (or the foreign currency equivalent) is reported to the tax authorities.
 This is not in of itself a problem, but it is important to be aware this fact.